dev-academy-programme/orientation---Archived/4-tools/README.md

 Just as carpenters, surgeons, blacksmiths, and accountants need their tools, so do web developers.

-The Enspiral course is very hands on.
-You'll be writing code almost from day one, and you'll be doing it using the same tools that professional web developers use&mdash;because you are a professional, right?
+The Enspiral Dev Academy course is very hands on.
+You'll be writing code almost from day one, and you'll be doing it using the same tools that professional web developers use.

 1. [Vagrant](/4-tools/vagrant/)
 2. [Terminal](/4-tools/terminal/)